 sion.
 13/ To register, the broker-dealer files an application requiring extensive disclosures about the registrant's background, financial condition, and the type of business in which he intends to engage.
 14/ A separate registration form must be filed with the Commission or the appropriate SRO for each employee of the firm who directly or indirectly effects securities transactions.
 15/ Broker-dealers are under a continuous obligation to amend their registration form should circumstances render it inaccurate.
 Moreover, to withdraw from registration, a broker-dealer's notice of withdrawal must be accepted by the Commission.
-16/

-The Commission has extensive disciplinary authority to deny, suspend, or revoke any broker-dealer registration upon a finding of, among other things, a willful violation of the federal securities laws or a failure reasonably to supervise an employee who commits such a violation.
-The Commission may also limit a broker-dealer's activities, functions or operations.
-17/
+16/ The Commission has extensive disciplinary authority to deny, suspend, or revoke any broker-dealer registration upon a finding of, among other things, a willful violation of the federal securities laws or a failure reasonably to supervise an employee who commits such a violation.
+The Commission ^{13/} Section 15(a) of the Exchange Act, 15 U.S.C.
+78o(a).